Jack of all Inverts

 Enclosure

 Zilla enclosures work well if properly modified with mesh.
 Make sure any added mesh is taut and not loose.
 DIY setups are also popular because of this.
 When making a setup, try to add cross ventilation.
 When decorating your setup, avoid clutter and low hanging branches to prevent mismolts.
+Enclosures should be at least 2 times as wide as the mantis is long and 3 times as tall as the mantis is long.
+This will give them space to molt.

 Breeding

-About 3 weeks after maturing to adulthood a female should be ready to breed.
-2 weeks after molting a male should be ready.
-A female can live ~6 months as an adult, a male will live ~3 months.
-Females are printing presses once paired.
+Females are ooth printing presses once paired.
 They will lay around 10-13 ootheca, generally laying one every other week.
 Depending on size, each ootheca could hatch anywhere from 5-40 nymphs.

 Budwing Mantis (Parasphendale agrionina)